By Allan Gardiner, Founder

 PhotoMed’s pioneering quest began with only a single clue; light can prompt the body to heal.
 That was in 2000.
 Curiosity compelled our team to invent tools that capture data before the questions could be known.

-PhotoMed’s tools let pioneers explore the body’s self-repair systems in action.
-The focus shifts from ongoing pain relief to the restoration of innate functions; sensory, motor, thermoregulation, and coordination.
+PhotoMed’s tools let our pioneering team explore the body’s self-repair systems in action.
+Future pioneer can use our tools to prompt and record the return of innate functions; sensory, motor, thermoregulation, and coordination.
+We recently integrated a high-resolution camera for recording changes during therapy in previously non-healing wounds.

 PhotoMed's empirical data from real-world people reveal possible associations hidden in plain sight.
-For example, the return-toward-normal function makes the difference being alive or inanimate.
+For example, the return-toward-normal function forms a common feature to observe progess.

 Pioneers can now examine existing data to find possible associations among multiple sources of chronic pain.
 The relative time of resolution, for example, suggests association or independence of separate sources of pain.

-Below is a map of clinical disorders and underlying impaired functions found to respond in 3 visits or less.
+Below is a map of clinical disorders and underlying impaired functions found to respond during the first or second visit.

 A point to ponder